FelipeBudinich/fun.voyage/content/Notes/Walter Benjamin.md

 Likewise, the claim that the scope is "unlimited" deserves scrutiny.
 If perception and thought are entirely shaped by media, ideology, and internal logic and thus detached from material reality, they eventually collide with the world itself.
 There are constraints.
 Nature, bodies, and physical systems impose limits that ideology cannot override indefinitely.
 When thinking becomes too adjusted to constructed images or abstract systems[^6], it risks becoming not more attuned to reality, but more estranged from it.

+### Chapter 4 Notes

+In this section Benjamin argues that the aura of a work of art was originally rooted in its ritual function, whether magical or religious.
+Over time, this ritual basis was secularized into the "cult of beauty,"[^7] which dominated artistic value through the Renaissance and beyond.
+However, he argues that the rise of photography and other reproducible media severed this connection, displacing aura and challenging the authority of the original.
+In this new context, Benjamin claims, the function of art is no longer grounded in tradition but increasingly oriented toward political expression.

+> **The uniqueness of a work of art is inseparable from its being imbedded in the fabric of tradition.
+This tradition itself is thoroughly alive and extremely changeable.**

+Benjamin opens by asserting that a work’s uniqueness is not intrinsic, but arises from its historical embeddedness.
+Uniqueness is not a metaphysical property; it is contingent on how a work is situated within tradition.
+And tradition, far from static, is an evolving social construct.

+> **An ancient statue of Venus, for example, stood in a different traditional context with the Greeks, who made it an object of veneration, than with the clerics of the Middle Ages, who viewed it as an ominous idol.
+Both of them, however, were equally confronted with its uniqueness, that is, its aura.
+> Originally the contextual integration of art in tradition found its expression in the cult.
+We know that the earliest art works originated in the service of a ritual—first the magical, then the religious kind.**

+This example illustrates how aura can survive even as the surrounding tradition shifts radically.
+The object remains materially the same, but the meaning projected onto it varies wildly: from divine to demonic.
+Yet both groups experience it as singular, reverent, and powerful.

+Building on this, Benjamin introduces a particular claim: that the original function of art was ritualistic.
+Art, he argues, emerged not as a vehicle for aesthetic contemplation but in service of collective magical or religious practice.
+The earliest cave paintings and idols were not “art” in the modern sense—they were _used_, not _viewed_.

+This raises a tension in Benjamin’s framing.
+By identifying these early ritual objects as “art,” he retroactively applies a post-Renaissance concept to cultures that may not have recognized such a category.
+Did the Greeks understand these objects as art, or simply as sacred instruments?
+Benjamin’s argument depends on a historical continuity that may itself be shaped by modern assumptions.

+> **It is significant that the existence of the work of art with reference to its aura is never entirely separated from its ritual function.
+In other words, the unique value of the “authentic” work of art has its basis in ritual, the location of its original use value.**

+Aura, according to Benjamin, is tied to ritual use, not aesthetic contemplation.
+“Authenticity” derives from a piece’s place in a liturgical or social ceremony—its authority is functional and historical, not visual or emotional.

+> **This ritualistic basis, however remote, is still recognizable as secularized ritual even in the most profane forms of the cult of beauty.**

+Even after religion fades, the structure of ritual persists.
+The “cult of beauty” in modern art—museums, galleries, critics, and collectors—is a kind of secularized priesthood.
+Aura lingers not as divine presence, but as connoisseurial reverence.

+> **The secular cult of beauty, developed during the Renaissance and prevailing for three centuries, clearly showed that ritualistic basis in its decline and the first deep crisis which befell it.**

+Benjamin points to a historical rupture: the Renaissance initiated a secular ritual—aesthetic contemplation for its own sake.
+But even this secular model eventually faltered, setting the stage for a new regime.

+> **With the advent of the first truly revolutionary means of reproduction, photography, simultaneously with the rise of socialism, art sensed the approaching crisis which has become evident a century later.**

+The twin births of photography and socialism signaled a dual crisis: the undermining of the old ritual/aura model, and the emergence of new, mass-based forms of culture and politics.
+Photography democratizes visual access; socialism questions cultural ownership and hierarchy.

+> **At the time, art reacted with the doctrine of _l’art pour l’art_, that is, with a theology of art.
+This gave rise to what might be called a negative theology in the form of the idea of ‘pure’ art, which not only denied any social function of art but also any categorizing by subject matter.
+(In poetry, Mallarmé was the first to take this position.)**

+Art for art’s sake is, to Benjamin, a reactionary theology—a desperate effort to preserve aura in an age that threatens to dissolve it.
+In denying social function and subject matter, “pure art” clings to a transcendent role for art while cutting it off from real historical currents.

+> **An analysis of art in the age of mechanical reproduction must do justice to these relationships, for they lead us to an all-important insight: for the first time in world history, mechanical reproduction emancipates the work of art from its parasitical dependence on ritual.**

+This is Benjamin’s thesis: mechanical reproduction (especially film and photography) breaks the ancient bond between art and ritual.
+Art no longer needs the temple, altar, or salon to justify its existence.

+> **To an ever greater degree the work of art reproduced becomes the work of art designed for reproducibility.**

+Rather than artworks being copied post hoc, many modern works are conceived with reproduction in mind: prints, films, albums, and now even memes are made to be multiplied.
+The original is not sacred—it is often irrelevant.

+> **From a photographic negative, for example, one can make any number of prints; to ask for the ‘authentic’ print makes no sense.**

+This obliterates the concept of authenticity.
+Unlike a painting, a photo negative has no “original” image.
+All prints are equal—or at least equally reproducible.

+> **But the instant the criterion of authenticity ceases to be applicable to artistic production, the total function of art is reversed.
+Instead of being based on ritual, it begins to be based on another practice—politics.**

+This is the radical turn: when ritual fades, politics rushes in.
+Art becomes a tool not for transcendence, but for influence.
+Not for worship, but for struggle.
+Mechanical reproduction enables art to be wielded—not just revered.

 [^1]: From a contemporary vantage point, however, this appeal to "early capitalism" can feel naïve or even circular, especially when viewed against the disillusionment surrounding “late-stage capitalism,” the political collapse of the Soviet Union, and the economic pivot from Maoism to Dengism in China.

 [^2]: The claim that capitalism would not only intensify exploitation but also ultimately create the conditions for its own abolition now reads more as metaphysical faith than material analysis.
 While exploitation persists in various forms, the broader trend has been a dramatic rise in global living standards.
 In China, following the 1978 reforms, Dengism abandoned the Marxist emphasis on class struggle as the motor of history, recasting development itself as the central task of socialism.
 “Development is the hard truth” (发展才是硬道理) became the guiding slogan of this shift.